Roy Allen (footballer): Field umpiring career

 Allen joined the VFL Second Eighteens list of umpires in 1929 and the following season was appointed to the VFL senior list.
 The list provided field umpires to the VFL and a number of country competitions and Allen officiated in the major Bendigo, Ballarat and Gippsland leagues through the 1930 season.

 In 1931 the VFL appointed one field umpire to each senior match as a boundary umpire in case the appointed field umpire became incapacitated.
 It was in this capacity that Allen umpired his single match as a VFL boundary umpire – round 6, Fitzroy versus Essendon – earning Heritage Number 227.
 Three weeks later he was appointed to his single VFL match as a field umpire, Fitzroy versus Richmond earning Heritage Number 152.

 Neither the daily newspapers nor the spectators commented favourably on Allen's performance.
 The Argus noted "the decisions of the umpire continued to bewilder players" while The Age commented on "passing over of flagrant breaches" and "inconsistency of awards".
 This led to prolonged hooting and the throwing of apple cores and other missiles as the umpires left the field at half time.

 The following week experienced umpire Bob Scott had recovered from an ankle injury and Allen was dropped to make space for him.
 He returned to country football and was not given another chance at senior level.

-From 1930–1938 Allen umpired 140 country matches including 9 grand finals.
+From 1930 to 1938 Allen umpired 140 country matches including 9 grand finals.
 His most successful season was 1935 when he officiated in the Cowwarr, West Gippsland and Central Gippsland leagues grand finals.